Binary Classification from Positive-Confidence Data: Experiments

-\paragraph{Analysis of unreliable positive confidence:} In the above toy experiment, we assumed that true positive confidence $r(\bmx)=p(y=+1|\bmx)$ is exactly accessible, but this can be unrealistic in practice.
-To investigate the influence of noise in positive confidence, we conducted experiments with noisy positive confidence.
+\paragraph{Analysis with noisy positive-confidence:} In the above toy experiments, we assumed that true positive confidence $r(\bmx)=p(y=+1|\bmx)$ is exactly accessible, but this can be unrealistic in practice.
+To investigate the influence of noise in positive-confidence, we conducted experiments with noisy positive-confidence.

-As noisy positive confidence, we used probabilistic output of a $\ell_2$-regularized linear logistic regression classifier trained from a separate set of $m$ positive and $m$ negative samples for $m\in\{1000, 500, 100\}$.
-As $m$ becomes smaller, the logistic regression classifier becomes less accurate and thus positive confidence values contain more noise.
-Note that these $2m$ samples were used only for generating noisy positive confidence.
-The $\ell_2$ regularization coefficient was fixed to $10^{-3}$.

-Each experiment was conducted 10 times, and we reported the mean and standard deviation of the classification accuracy with the 5\% t-test in Table~\ref{tb:noise}.
-In most cases, the performance is worse than the case without noise, but the proposed method still works reasonably well with noisy positive confidence.
+As noisy positive confidence, we added zero-mean Gaussian noise with standard deviation chosen from \{0.01, 0.05, 0.1, 0.2\}.
+As the standard deviation gets larger, more noise will be incorporated into positive-confidence.
+When the modified positive-confidence was over 1 or below 0.01, we clipped it to 1 or rounded up to 0.01 respectively.

+The results are shown in Table~\ref{tb:noise}.
+As expected, the performance starts to deteriorate as the confidence becomes more noisy (i.e., as the standard deviation of Gaussian noise is larger), but the proposed method still works reasonably well in almost all cases.

-\subsection{Benchmark Experiments with Neural Network Models}
+\subsection{Benchmark experiments with neural network models}

-Next, we compare our proposed method with two benchmark datasets for deep neural network models.